acend/website-hugo/site/content/en/about/_index.md

       image: "images/team/AC_Phippu@2x.jpg"
       designation: "Experience"
       abstract: "He’s responsible for our special effects.
 Some say it was the championship run of his favorite football club that made him fall in love with pursuing the unexpected."
+      experience: "After his bachelor's degree in computer science, Philipp gained several years of experience in the IT departments of large insurance and banking service providers.
+In 2021 he completed an EMBA in Digital Business, full-time he works as a Product Owner at the Mobiliar."
       linkedin: "https://www.linkedin.com/in/philipp-grossenbacher/"
       twitter: "https://twitter.com/philogros"